geojeff/linelizer/README.md

     vows tests/*

-and individual tests with:
+and individual tests, for example, with:

-    node tests/searching.js, for example
+    node tests/searching.js

 TODO Items
 ==========